Elle | An Australian Street Artist in West Hollywood

 Another thing I can guarantee is that like a box of chocolates, there are always some additional elements that surprise!
 Whether that’s running into an old friend, tasting a new menu item, or arriving at a cool event, there is a uniqueness and a story to every visit to the Sunset Marquis.
 One of the overwhelmingly cool and inimitable features at the hotel this July is our artist in residence, Elle.

 Elle’s bio and portfolio could fill many pages, so I’ll leave that up to you when you visit her website.
 Instead, I’ll tell you what I learned from speaking with her.
-I had the pleasure of sitting with Elle Indian-style in the hotel’s breezeway, which is her studio for the month and ask her whatever my heart desired.
+I had the pleasure of sitting with Elle Indian-style in the hotel’s breezeway, which is her studio for the month, and asking her whatever my heart desired.
 Tip: come by, meet her, and see her work in the afternoons all month.

 How Did You Get Started?

 “I started doing street art and graffiti because I gave up fine art.
 There was no public interest in it at the time,” Elle said of the artistic climate eight to ten years ago.
-Despite her lifelong love of drawing and painting, Elle quit art for a time and left art school, because she felt out of touch with painting.
+Despite her lifelong love of drawing and painting, Elle quit art for a time and left art school because she felt out of touch with painting.
 This was in part because that work wasn’t getting to a broad audience.

 It was only after moving to New York city where street art was becoming a cultural phenomenon that she found her niche in the art world: “The idea of creating art that was just for the street was really interesting.”